JuliaData/DataFrames.jl/docs/src/lib/types.md

 * The `columns` function returns a value of the `DataFrameColumns{<:AbstractDataFrame, false}` type, which is an iterator returning the column vector only.

-The `DFRowVector` and `DFColumnVector` types are subtypes of `AbstractVector` and support its interface with the exception that they are read only.
+The `DataFrameRows` and `DataFrameColumns` types are subtypes of `AbstractVector` and support its interface with the exception that they are read only.
 Note that they are not exported and should not be constructed directly, but using the `eachrow`, `eachcol` and `columns` functions.